Chris-Lercher/chris-gwt-utils/AGwtProjectRenamer/README.md

 USAGE
 -----

-Step 1: Copy "build.properties.example" to "build.properties", and adjust.
+Step 1: Copy `build.properties.example` to `build.properties`, and adjust the module name, your directories, etc.

-Step 2: Run "ant rename-after-copy".
+Step 2: Run `ant rename-after-copy`.

-Step 3: If you use Eclipse, choose "New > Project... > General > Project",
+Step 3 (for Eclipse users only): Choose `New > Project... > General > Project`, then

-- If you created the renamed project directly in the workspace, just type in the *exact* project name of the renamed project, and Eclipse will find and set up the project automatically.
+- if you created the renamed project directly in your workspace directory, just type in the *exact* project name of the renamed project, and Eclipse will find and set up the project automatically.

-- If you created the renamed project somewhere else, then uncheck "Use default location", and navigate to the renamed project.
+- if you created the renamed project somewhere else, then uncheck `Use default location`, and navigate to the renamed project.

-### Inplace renaming
+### Inplace project renaming

-To rename a project without copying it, you can use "ant rename-inplace" instead of "ant rename-after-copy" (if you dare).
+To rename a project without copying it, you can use `ant rename-inplace` instead of `ant rename-after-copy` (if you dare).